JetBrains/lincheck/docs/topics/introduction.md

 which examines numerous executions with a bounded number of context switches.

 1. To switch the testing strategy, replace the `options` type from `StressOptions()` to `ModelCheckingOptions()`.
-The updated `CounterTest` class will look like this:
+The updated `BasicCounterTest` class will look like this:

    ```kotlin
    import org.jetbrains.kotlinx.lincheck.annotations.*